ibm-bluemix-mobile-services/bms-clientsdk-web-applaunch/README.md

 ## Installation

-This section describes how to install and use the client JavaScript App Launch SDK to further develop your Web applications.
+This section describes how to install and use the App Launch SDK for JavaScript client and to further develop your Web applications.

 The Web SDKs for IBM Cloud Mobile services is available via [JitPack](https://jitpack.io).